Vyshnav2255/MyWebsite/_books/the power of your subconscious mind.md

 image: /Images/Books/TPSM.png
 author: Dr. Joseph Murphy
 date: 2020-12-24
-description: It will open a world of success, happiness, prosperity, and peace for you.
+description: It will open a world of success, happiness, prosperity, and peace for you
 layout: book
 rating: 10
 ---